LLMSQL/llmsql-benchmark/README.md

 llmsql/
-├── evaluation/          # Scripts for downloading DB + evaluating predictions ├── inference/           # Generate SQL queries with your LLM └── finetune/            # Fine-tuning with TRL's SFTTrainer
+├── evaluation/          # Scripts for downloading DB + evaluating predictions └── inference/           # Generate SQL queries with your LLM
 ```